PhalHuon/GPU_recommendation_model/README.md

 # GPU Price Tracker
 A web scraping project that collects and analyzes GPU prices from major online retailers using MySQL for data storage.
+In the future, the database will be used to implement a recommendation machine learning model that suggests optimal GPUs based on user preferences, budget constraints, and performance benchmarks.

 ## Overview
 This project uses Scrapy to crawl popular e-commerce websites (Amazon, eBay, and Walmart) to extract current GPU prices and specifications.
 The data is stored in a MySQL database for analysis, helping users find the best deals on graphics cards and track price trends over time.